DragonBFinance/vegeta-token/README.md

-# vegeta-token
+# Vegeta Token

-The first token of the Saga.
+Description: The first token of the Saga.
 Galick Gun: Vegeta burns 1% of the transaction amount on every transfer.